Coaching Colorado Youth Sports? Get Ready for Mandatory Mental Health Training.

 Follow the Money

-At the state level, this bill is basically a freebie.
-The official fiscal note projects $0 in state revenue and $0 in state expenditures.
-The Colorado Department of Public Health and Environment (CDPHE) will experience a very minimal workload increase to update their website materials and answer questions from the public, but they can easily absorb that within their existing budget.
-There are no new taxes or state funds required to make this happen.
+At the state level, this bill is essentially budget-neutral.
+It requires no new appropriations from the legislature.
+The Colorado Department of Public Health and Environment (CDPHE) will experience a minimal workload increase to update their existing concussion materials, field questions from the public, and provide guidance on the new mental health components, but they can absorb this within their current operating budgets.

 Where This Bill Stands